NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 ### Local Execution

-As mentioned in the above section, each model configuration JSON contains model card with instructions on how to obtain each model.
+As mentioned in the above section, each model configuration JSON contains a model card with instructions on how to obtain each model.

 To add new local model to the model repository please follow these steps: